Hasht Behesht: Structure

 As indicated on its name, the two-story pavilion of Hasht Behesht was built on the hasht-behesht plan, that is a type of floor plan consisting of a central hall surrounded by eight rooms.
 The building is of an octagonal shape, and has two main entrances.
 Four larger sides of it feature large balconies (iwans), under which some tall and thin wooden columns are raised.

-The pavilion is decorated with mural paintings, perforated woodwork, prismatic mirrors, tilework, and plasterwork.
+The pavilion is decorated with mural paintings, perforated woodwork, ayeneh-kari, tilework, and plasterwork.